Office of Research & Creative Scholarship

 - Expenses for attending faculty development seminars and conferences to improve teaching skills

 Types of Activities Not Funded

-- Activities that are already defined as part of part-time faculty members’ expected duties and responsibilities.
+- Activities that are already defined as part of affiliated faculty members’ expected duties and responsibilities.

-- Activities for which the part-time faculty member is already receiving compensation, course release, or some other form of College support.
+- Activities for which the affiliated faculty member is already receiving compensation, course release, or some other form of College support.